Please be aware that new fares for the 2022/23 season apply from Friday 1 April 2022.

-All users of the service should make sure that they follow all government advice on hygiene and social distancing when using the service.
-Please also be aware that new fares for the 2020/21 season apply from Monday 13 July.
+All users of the service should make sure that they follow the latest government advice on hygiene, social distancing and face coverings when using the service.

 - Payment by card is preferred to cash but if paying by cash, travellers are advised to have the correct amount ready to hand over to staff.

-- Occupants in vehicles are being asked to make sure they wear a face covering for all interaction with staff and turn off the vehicles’ interior fan and wind down their vehicles window before the purser approaches them.
+- Occupants in vehicles are asked to make sure that for all interaction with staff they turn off the vehicles’ interior fan and wind down their vehicles window before the purser approaches them.

-- By cooperating on social distancing and hygiene on the ferry to protect the public and the crew hopefully we will keep our ferry service running.
+- By cooperating with the latest government Covid advice on the ferry at all times to protect the public and the crew hopefully we will continue to keep our ferry service running.